-The following is generalised advice regarding preparation for participants joining Challenge in the Tropics and is designed to provide general assistance and guidance in your preparations for the challenge ahead.
+The following is generalised advice regarding preparation for participants joining Mater Smiling for Smiddy cycling events and is designed to provide general assistance and guidance in your preparations for the challenge ahead.
 Not all individuals respond the same way to training loads however some training principles are applicable to us all.